dammy-50/Year-to-Date-YTD-Power-BI-Dashboard/README.md

 The "YTD Power BI Dashboard" is a powerful tool for businesses to monitor their sales performance, profit margins, and target achievements.
 It enables data-driven decision-making by providing clear and actionable insights.
 By leveraging this dashboard, businesses can enhance their strategic planning, optimize operations, and achieve their sales goals.

----

-Feel free to use this README file to describe your Power BI project in your resume or any other documentation.
-If you have any specific details or additional information you'd like to include, let me know!